-My research addresses intersectionalities between ‘new interculturalisms’, bodies, race, decolonialities, and gender identity-politics, and I contribute to the fields of diaspora and dance, contemporary South Asian dance and discourses on physical theatre/dance theatre.
+My research addresses intersectionalities between ‘new interculturalisms’, bodies, race, caste, decolonialities, and gender identity, and I contribute to the fields of diaspora and dance, contemporary South Asian dance and discourses on physical theatre/dance theatre.

-My current book project titled Unmaking Contact: Towards an Intersectional Politics of Choreographic Touch interrogates notions of contact, touch and choreographic touch at the intersections of race, caste and gender politics in order to reframe dominant Global North discourses.
+My current book project titled Unmaking Contact: Choreographing South Asian Touch interrogates notions of contact, touch and choreographic touch at the intersections of race, caste and gender politics in order to reframe dominant Global North discourses.
 It is under contract with Oxford University Press and due for publication in 2023/4.

-I am also currently involved in a British Academy Small Grant funded project titled ‘Contemporary Dance and Whiteness‘ alongside Drs Simon Ellis (Coventry) and Arabella Stanger (Sussex).
-The project’s aim is to examine race and racism in British contemporary dance and to critique whiteness as part of a commitment to the field’s anti-racist futures.
-The project examines whiteness as a structure of racism that exists in the relationships between personal prejudice, cultural norms, and the lived conditions of inequality and racial violence.
-The project team want to walk a fine line in understanding and critiquing the default presence of whiteness in the field of contemporary dance while centering practices of liberation and solidarity through which whiteness is to be dismantled.
+I recently completed a British Academy Small Grant funded project titled ‘Contemporary Dance and Whiteness‘ alongside Drs Simon Ellis (Coventry) and Arabella Stanger (Sussex).
+The project’s aim was to examine race and racism in British contemporary dance and to critique whiteness as part of a commitment to the field’s anti-racist futures.
+The project examined whiteness as a structure of racism that exists in the relationships between personal prejudice, cultural norms, and the lived conditions of inequality and racial violence.
+The project team wanted to walk a fine line in understanding and critiquing the default presence of whiteness in the field of contemporary dance while centering practices of liberation and solidarity through which whiteness is to be dismantled.

 Mitra, R (2015) Akram Khan: Dancing New Interculturalism Basingstoke: Palgrave Macmillan.